DEPRECATION WARNING: The Modular framework is being deprecated in favor of the Session Framework.

-the scope of a Story without any graphical UI.
+Agent is a singleton-per-session component without any graphical UI.

 Any modular component can connect to an agent and access its services (including modules, shells, and other agents).

 An agent is given access to two services provided by the modular framework in its incoming namespace:

 fuchsia.modular.ComponentContextwhich gives the agent access to functionality which is shared across components run under the modular framework (e.g. modules, shells, agents).